mp-se/fermentrack-docker/README.md

 - YOUR PATH:/home/fermentrack/fermentrack/db
 - /dev:/dev

-/dev is for serial integration and firmware flashing and can be skipped if you dont what that functionallity.
-Please note that for this to work the container must be run in priviliged mode.
-So it might be a good idea to enable that only when you want to do flashing.
+/dev is exported for the serial integration and firmware flashing.
+If you dont use these functions you can skip exporting volume mapping. it's required to export the whole catalog since fermentrack scans for the device that is attached.

+The following functions will require higher priviligies in order to work.

+- Firmware flashing will require that the container is run in priviligied mode.
+- Bluetooth support requires both priviligied mode and network = "host".
+This means that the portmapping is ignored and fermentrack needs to be accessed via port 8080.

 **Note that the db directory should contain db.sqlite3 and secretsetting.py**

-The following PORTS should be mapped for the container;
+The following PORTS should be mapped for the container (note that this is not used if network = host);

 - YOUR PORT:8080